What if you could trade stocks like Forex non-stop all night? Wouldn't that be awesome?

 Trading in the middle of the night, trading in the morning, trading after dinner, whenever you want to trade, you just go into the market and make a trade.

-I guess there wouldn’t be anymore day trading, but that’s not really the point.
+I guess there wouldn't be anymore day trading, but that's not the point.

 The 168-Hour Work Week

-If we could trade stocks, just like Forex 24/7 nearly all week, we’d basically be running up against 168-hour work week and nobody really wants to do that.
-Heck, we don’t even want to work 40 hours in a week which is the hole point of learning to trade for a living anyway right?
+If we could trade stocks, just like Forex 24/7 nearly all week, we'd be running up against 168-hour work week, and nobody wants to do that.
+Heck, we don't even want to work 40 hours in a week that is the hole point of learning to trade for a living anyway right?

 The reality is that institutions and exchanges have limited most of the markets activity to between 9:30am and 4:00pm trading time.
 That gives us a set of boundaries that traders have to work within.
 This is where most of the activity happens.
 But then there is after-hours trading.

 Well, this is the time when you can trade after the typical market close.
 Traditionally, what used to be limited to just institutions and high net-worth individuals is now open to all of us.
 Yes, that includes you!

 Did you even know you could trade in after-hours and pre-market trading?
 Well you can thanks to the electronic communications network, or ECMs.
 With the advent of the ECMs, it makes it a lot easier for exchanges to route orders and match up buyers and sellers in after-hours trading.

 Typically after-hours trading is going to work just like the normal market would, only it will have some limitations compared to a traditional trading day.
 Just like the regular session in after-hours trading buyers and sellers will be matched up according to prices and exchanges will be made.
 Your account will see trades in after hours.

 You won't see it all the time, but it has been done, and you can participate.
 Just check with your broker first to see if there are any extra fees involved.